iq-motion-control/iq-module-communication-doc/docs/modules/g2_add_on_assembly_instructions.rst

 ===========
 Vertiq’s Default Modules allow customers to test and integrate their modules quickly and easily.
 These modules are characterized by a side-eject connector board with solder pads that can accept a wide range of power, communication, and LED wires.

 Some (not all) Default Modules come as Kits when Vertiq provides a propeller adapter and accompanying screws.
+For electrical interface instructions, please visit the Hardware Setup Walkthrough on your product’s page in ReadTheDocs.
 For Default Kits, please follow standard propeller adapter instructions provided by your propeller supplier.
-For electrical interface instructions, please visit the Hardware Setup Walkthrough on your modules’s Family page.

 Performance Kit